MarcBaques/hugo-toha.github.io/content/posts/Unity/002_UnityBuildProfiles/index.md

 ___
 ## Changes I would like
 - The addition of a searchable bar with filters for Build Profiles
-- Some visual changes  due to the active tag is occupying name space in editor that
+- Some visual changes  due to the active tag of the Build Profile covering the name full name
 - Maybe the addition of Addressables profiles or something in the Build Profiles just if you have the Addressables package
 - Adding a Switch Build Profile in Context Menu in the asset
 - Maybe the option to enable/disable Pre/Post-processing scripts of Unity like IPreprocessBuildWithReport